The TICC Timestamping/Time Interval Counter

 one second measurement.

-The TICC designed to measure low-rate time intervals, such as the
+The TICC is designed to measure low-rate time intervals, such as the

 pulse-per-second signal from a clock or GPS, with very high resolution.